Icinga/icinga-vagrant/README.md

 Icinga Vagrant boxes used for development, tests and demo cases.

+Additionally there are boxes with special uses cases like Graphite, Graylog2, etc.

 ## Requirements

 Each VM requires at least 1 Core and 1 GB RAM.